KhronosGroup/glTF-Asset-Generator/CODE_STYLE_GUIDE.md

 },
 ```

-Format values so the decimal points line up, to increace readablility.
+Format values so the decimal points line up, to increase readability.
 + When adding a list of vectors, or other floats, add zeros where reasonable.
 + Leave a extra space before positive numbers when there are also negative numbers in the same column.
 ```C#